Eclipse-IoT/eclipsecon-2022-hackathon/README.md

 from all the devices on the read only [dashboard](https://dashboard-eclipsecon-2022.apps.sandbox.drogue.world/)

 Before the hackathon starts, feel free to play around with the [sample applications](example-apps) we have made.
-**NOTE:** You will need to create a user in the Keycloak instance.
-You will be directed to this instance during the login process.
-You can choose to either manually create an account and select a password, or use GitHub as identity provider.
-It is required to enter an e-mail address, however the address is not checked and will not be used.

 ## Hackathon